Image credit: Ansel Oommen, Woody Invasives of the Great Lakes (WiGL) Collaborative

 other woody plants and on roadsides where it climbs fences.

-The vine can reach lengths of 98.5 ft and reach a diameter of 7 inches.
+The vine can reach lengths of 98.5 feet and reach a diameter of 7 inches

 Stems are light brown, often with noticeable lenticels, and have a solid white pith

-Flowers appear in small, green-yellow clusters with five petals and blooms from May
+Flowers appear in small, green-yellow clusters with five petals and bloom from May

 Fruits are green in the summer months, ripening into a yellow-orange color in the